ditsing/ruaft/README.md

 responses to arrive.
 To get even more throughput, tasks sent to the same peer can be grouped together.
 Optimizations like that will be added if proven useful.

+## Code Quality

+The implementation is thoroughly tested.
+I copied (and translated) the test sets from an obvious source.
+To avoid being indexed by a search engine, I will not name the source.
+The testing framework from the same source is also translated from the original Go version.
+The code can be found at the [`labrpc`][labrpc] repo.

+### KV Server

+To test the snapshot functionality, I wrote a key-value store that supports `get()`, `put()` and `append()`.
+The complexity of the key-value store is so high that it has its own set of tests.
+For Ruaft, integration tests in [`tests/snapshot_tests.rs`][snapshot_tests] are all based on the KV server.
+The KV server is inspired by the equivalent Go version.
+See the [README][kvraft] for more.

+### Graceful shutdown

+The `kill()` method provides a clean way to gracefully shut down a Ruaft instance.
+It notifies all threads and wait for all tasks to exit. `kill()` then checks if there are any panics or assertion failures during the lifetime of the Raft instance.
+It panics the main thread if there is any error.
+If there is no failure, `kill()` is guaranteed to return, assuming there is no thread starvation.

 ## Next steps

 - [x] Split the code into multiple files